×

-16 Awesome Pronunciation Activities for ESL Students
+16 Pronunciation Activities for ESL Students

+English pronunciation can be tough to master.
 When at least several of your students are struggling with the same problem, it’s definitely worth doing some activities to teach them how to recognize the sound and then pronounce it themselves.

-Read on for 16 pronunciation games for ESL students that you can easily adapt to your lessons!
+Read on for 16 pronunciation games for ESL students that you can easily adapt to your lessons.

 1. Minimal Pairs Bingo